Fiona-Nyadero/TafSIRI/README.md

-# The begining of our Project
+# The beginning of our Project

 ## Project Name: TafSIRI Initiative